RAF Calshot

 Married Quarters

-Tristan Close - why Tristan, well a small island in the south Atlantic called Tristan De Cunha has a volcano and it erupted in 1961 and the islanders were evacuated and as Calshot camp was by then empty, they were allowed to use the houses and huts until they all returned by 1963, although I believe one lady is/was still living here.
+Tristan Close - why Tristan, well a small island in the south Atlantic called Tristan De Cunha has a volcano and it erupted in 1961 and the islanders were evacuated to Calshot camp as it was by then empty.
+They were allowed to use the houses and huts until they all returned by 1963.
+Although I believe one lady is/was still living here.

 Tristan De Cunha.